 When you learn one programming language, acquiring proficiency in another is a really trivial task.
 Why?
 Because the underlying concepts in all languages are the same, and all you need to understand are the differences in the syntax and approach.

-How encapsulation is achieved in Swift or how the inheritance works are simple topics if you understand Object-Oriented programming.
-The same rule goes for Functional Programming and questions like “why does Optional type have a flatMap?” or “why do instances captured in my closure have to be constants, and how to deal with that if I want to change the value?”.
+If you understand Object-Oriented programming, how encapsulation is achieved in Swift library or how the inheritance works are simple topics.
+The same rule goes for Functional Programming and questions like “why does the Optional type have a flatMap?” or “why do instances captured in my closure have to be constants, and how to deal with that if I want to change the value?”.

 RxSwift/Combine/Reactive Swift?
 Functional Paradigm, Reactive Paradigm

-Databases are a vast topic, and it’s very easy to mess it up.
-While mobile developers don’t have to worry about things like scalability (there won’t be a million connections to the database on the phone – just one, from the user that’s using the device), there are many problems that mobile developers do share with database specialists.
+Databases are a vast topic, and it’s elementary to mess it up.
+While mobile developers don’t have to worry about scalability (there won’t be a million connections to the database on the phone – just one from the user that’s using the device), there are many problems that mobile app developers share with database specialists.
 The ACID acronym is a good example.
 Data normalization is another.
 The ability to directly use SQL queries can also get you far when you have massive datasets.
 And what if you want to create Swift objects out of these datasets?
 Here comes the concept of the ORM (while CoreData is more than just an ORM, it can be used as one).
 And how to decide if the specific information should be fetched from the local database or the backend?
 Repository Pattern to the rescue!